FireWatch-ai/fireWatch/README.md

 ...
 ```

-Normailzing and assinging a color via cmap.
+Normalizing and assigning a color via cmap.

 ![](https://github.com/blueishfiend692/fireWatch/blob/master/images/TemperatureCalifornia.png)

-For the campgrounds factor, the campground is plotted and then the nearst distance is recorded and mapped via a cmap
+For the campgrounds factor, the campground is plotted, and then the nearest distance is recorded and mapped via a cmap.

 ![](https://github.com/blueishfiend692/fireWatch/blob/master/images/Campgrounds%20Map.png)